-Item Numbers 1.a. - 6.b.
-If you used an interpreter to read the instructions to you and record your responses to each question on this application, in a language in which you are fluent, he or she must verify the accuracy of the information recorded on your application.
-The interpreter must also complete this section of the application, provide the name and address of his or her business or organization (if any), his or her daytime telephone number, and his or her email address.
-The interpreter also must certify that he or she has read to you the Acknowledgement of Required Appointment at USCIS ASC in the same language in which you are fluent.
+Item Numbers 1.a. - 7.b.
+If you used anyone as an interpreter to read the Instructions and questions on this application to you in a language in which you are fluent, the interpreter must fill out this section, provide his or her name, the name and address of his or her business or organization (if any), his or her daytime telephone number, his or her mobile telephone number (if any), and his or her email address (if any).
 The interpreter must sign and date the application.

 Part 9.
-Name, Contact Information, Statement, Certification, and Signature of the Person Preparing this Application, If Other Than the Applicant
+Contact Information, Declaration, and Signature of the Person Preparing this Application, if Other Than the Applicant